andypicke/Springboard_DataScience/Capstone_1/data_wrangling.md

 - starttime and stoptime variables are converted to datetime
 - New variables day, month, year, yday, wkday, hour are added

-Station-related variables (except id) are not saved with ride data .A separate table is made with info for unique stations.
+Station-related variables (except id) are not saved with ride data .
+A separate table is made with info for unique stations.

 ## Weather data

 Historical weather data for LaGuardia airport was downloaded from <https://www.wunderground.com/> and saved to a SQLite3 database.